 A standing room area is available by the bar for all guests who purchase “Standing Room” tickets.
 Food and beverage can be purchased at the bar but there is no minimum purchase required in this area.

-All tickets sales are final.
-No refund or credits.
+All ticket sales are final.
+No refunds or credits.